 If you can, bring your potted plants inside to protect them from a freeze.
 Whether this means in your kitchen, garage or other sheltered area, provide extra protection.
 Further, if you have a greenhouse, be sure you have a backup power source.

 Given enough of a warning, you’ll have more time to take the proper precautions when moving potted plants indoors.
 From relocating plants at night to moving them before temps dip below 45 degrees, every precaution helps keep your plants healthy and thriving.

 CUT THE SALT

-Have you considered using salt to keep your walking and driving areas gritty to reduce chances of slipping?
+To reduce chances of slipping, have you considered using salt to keep your walking and driving areas gritty?
 Don’t.
 Salt products can be bad for your plants, water runoff and environment.

-In many areas, concrete sand is primarily used and is non-polluting.
-We recommend lava or granite sand.
+In many areas, primarily concrete sand is used and is non-polluting.
+Also, we recommend lava or granite sand.
 They’re non-toxic and good for garden soil as they wash off paving and into our lawns.
 Taking the proper precautions and using the right products can help you keep herbs and veggies growing throughout the colder months.

 Get started on these steps while the weather is still mild — and if you haven’t already, make sure you’re also caring for your tools and keeping them safe from the icy cold.

 For these and other tips about protecting your landscape, contact a Living Earth® expert.